 Each marine plan area has a Statement of Public Participation (SPP) that sets out who will be involved and how and when this will happen.
 The SPP for each plan is approved by the Secretary of State at the start of the planning process.

-An interactive tool – the Marine Information System – explains how marine plans apply to different marine sectors and geographic areas.
+An interactive tool – Explore Marine Plans - explains how marine plans apply to different marine sectors and geographic areas.
 It highlights policies that apply to a chosen area to inform plan users, and mapping information makes searching for your area of interest easier.

 Marine Planning Team